-All of our current roll-to-roll printers have the built-in ability to print blockout graphics.
+All of our current roll-to-roll printers now have the built-in ability to print blockout graphics.
 This is a graphic that displays right-reading on both sides.
+The same image, or two different images, can be used as long as they are the same size.

 Shaped files can be used if the shape is symmetrical.
-The same image, or two different images, can be used as long as they are the same size.
+The same image, or two different images, can be used as long as they are designed to fit the same sized shape.

-Why it's cool Prints all in one pass, in perfect

-registration.
-Does not require additional pre-press.
-Eliminates the need for specialised blockout material or lamination processes.
+Prints all in one pass, in perfect registration.
+Does not require additional pre-press, since the file is set up at the printer by the printer operator.
+Eliminates the need for specialized blockout material or lamination processes.
 Print on any clear material!